How to Select the Best Language School in Italy

 was largely a matter of personal growth.

-apartment we rented in 1999 but the cost was higher.
+apartment we rented years ago, but the cost was higher.
 As for the time, we planned this trip months in advance.

 to the circumstances unique to that culture.
 One needs to always be prepared to reject any preconceived notions about how things should be and strive to accept how things are.
 Since we had already traveled to Italy before we had a fairly clear